lk-spec/Flight-Efficiency-Model/README.md

 Kosarajus: Implementation of Kosaraju’s algorithm
 Test: Tests our graph and algorithms

-How to run the program:
+How to run the main program:
 make main

+To execute:
 ./main

+How to run the test suite:
 Make test

+To execute:
 ./test